Emmanuel-Udekwe/python-learning-journey/Practice-problems/flow control/part 1/easy-questions set 1/README.md

 File	Description

-q1.py	Print the Boolean value False q2.py	Ask for the user's name and check if it's "Alice" q3.py	Compare two numbers using > and print the result q4.py	Store and compare a number using == q5.py	Ask user for a number and check if it's not equal to 100 q6.py	Compare "apple" and "Apple" using != q7.py	Print the result of True and True q8.py	Print the result of False or True q9.py	Use not on False and print the result q10.py	Ask for user age and check if it's >= 18
+q1.py	Print the Boolean value False

+q2.py	Ask for the user's name and check if it's "Alice

+q3.py	Compare two numbers using > and print the result

+q4.py	Store and compare a number using ==

+q5.py	Ask user for a number and check if it's not equal to 100

+q6.py	Compare "apple" and "Apple" using !=

+q7.py	Print the result of True and True

+q8.py	Print the result of False or True

+q9.py	Use not on False and print the result

+q10.py	Ask for user age and check if it's >= 18